-Over the past few years there has been a lot of talk about specific dog breeds that are “hypoallergenic” and perfect for families with members who have pet allergies.
-Most of the time these dogs tend to be hairless, or they have hair instead of fur, which leads many people to believe that the dogs do not spread allergens into the home.
+Over the past few years, there has been a lot of talk about specific dog breeds that are “hypoallergenic” and perfect for families with pet allergies.
+Most of the time, these dogs tend to be hairless, or they have hair instead of fur, leading many people to believe that the dogs do not spread allergens into the home.

-Unfortunately this is a mostly a myth, as no dog is entirely hypoallergenic.
+Unfortunately, this is mostly a myth, as no dog is entirely hypoallergenic.
 We spoke to Dr. Jules Benson, VP of Veterinary Services at Petplan pet insurance, to find out more.

 What Causes Dog Allergies?

 So that’s the bad news.
 But don’t worry, there’s good news as well.
-While there are no dogs that are 100% allergy free, there are some breeds that are better for people with allergies than others.
+While there are no 100% allergy free dogs, some breeds are better for people with allergies than others.
 “Dogs that have hair, not fur, actually don’t shed as much and tend to produce less sneeze-provoking dander,” said Dr. Benson.

 Can My Dog Allergy Be Cured?